Awaking After Surgery with Mechanical Ventilation

 Bacterial infections may result as part of the aspiration and the result could be pneumonia.

-An extended hospital stay and powerful antibiotics are often necessary to get through this difficult experience.
+An extended hospital stay and powerful antibiotics are often necessary to get through mechanical ventilation.
 Sometimes, doing everything perfectly still results in an incident of Aspiration Pneumonia.

 After a patient awakes and can breath on their own, especially in cases of Aspiration Pneumonia, the breathing tube can be removed and the patient will then breath on his own.

-The process of recovery can take a long time.
+The process of recovery can take a long time with mechanical ventilation.
 In essence, you will be teaching your lungs how to work again.
 This is certainly not an easy task.

 Things such as walking or running will seem extremely hard at first.
 It is amazing how the body shuts down to protect itself, yet – the recovery can really depend on your own health, underlying medication conditions, and how hard you work at regaining your own strength.